ChangHChen/run_python_local/README.md

 1. The Python code has full access to any files and resources available to the user running the server
 2. The virtual filesystem mapping provides convenience but not security isolation
+3. While each execution uses a separate virtual environment, this is for dependency management, not security
-3. You should only use this with trusted AI systems and in controlled environments
+4. You should only use this with trusted AI systems and in controlled environments

 Do not expose this server to untrusted inputs or to the public internet.